 To change the default font style for messages that you reply to or forward, do the following:

-Click the File tab, chose Options.
+Click the File tab, choose Options.
 Then, select Mail.

 Next, under Compose messages, click Stationery and Fonts.
 On the Personal Stationery tab, under Replying or forwarding messages, click Font.

-Here, you will find the options to change the font options to the one of your choice for future messages.
+Here, you will find the options to change the font options to one of your choices for future messages.